wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 -	See the following topics in the installation guide for instructions on how to install and set up the Micro Integrator and the Dashboard:

+    !!!
+Note
+        Be sure to start the Micro Integrator server before sta

 	<table>
 	    <tr>
 	        <td>